Five Common Mistakes in Natatorium Design

 1. Lack of Communication

 We saved the most severe mistake for last.
 Communication and coordination is something that needs to happen a lot more.
 Aquatics and air people often never meet each other.
 When problems arise, everyone is quick to point their fingers at others.
 However, the reality is this: without coordination between both sides, bad air quality is almost guaranteed.
-Most importantly swimmers are the ones who suffer most.

-Natatoriums are forced to spend big money on replacing expensive components within their dehumidifier(s).
-The two most common we see are coils and compressors.
+When things fail, natatoriums are forced to spend big money on replacing expensive components within their dehumidifier(s) to be able to keep the facility operating.
+The two most common replacements we see are uncoated evaporator coils and compressors.
 Not only do these components get corroded by chloramines beyond belief, but they also fail way before their life expectancy.
 These problems are rarely the fault of the dehumidifier manufacturer.

 With some questions and investigation, we discover that pool operation practices are usually part of the issue.
 Actions are taken (or not taken) by people who did not know they were doing anything wrong.
 Some examples: